bioinfweb/AlignmentComparator/README.md

 This GitHub repository in a synchronized mirror of the [master repository at bioinfweb](http://bioinfweb.info/Code/sventon/repos/AlignmentComparator/list/).
 Feedback and pull requests are welcome.

+## Issues

+If you want to submit a bug report or feature request, please use our public bug tracking system at http://bioinfweb.info/AlignmentComparator/Bugs.
+(We do not manage issues on GitHub directly.)

 ## Feedback

 If you have questions, feel free to ask one on our [ResearchGate project page](http://r.bioinfweb.info/RGAlignmentComparator) or contact support@bioinfweb.info.